 It’s me again, climate denier Tony Heller (aka Steven Goddard), checking in with my loyal followers.
 If you’re new here, you can read my intro.

 So the ice floes have started to crack and buckle.
-By that I mean Facebook, YouTube and Twitter, the Big Three social media networks, are finally shouldering more responsibility for feeding demonstrably toxic ideas to audiences.
-With the recent spate of high-profile accounts that have been deplatformed, they essentially concede the notion that exposing people to false, nonsensical and manipulative information can have negative, real-world effects on people and ultimately undermines the foundational currency of advanced civilizations: trust.
+By that I mean Facebook, YouTube and Twitter, the Big Three social media networks, are finally shouldering more responsibility for feeding demonstrably toxic ideas to audiences [UPDATE 02/2020: Though Facebook has, more recently, taken a big turn for the worse by allowing political leaders to lie without consequence.].
+With the recent spate of high-profile accounts that have been deplatformed, they essentially concede the notion that exposing people to false, nonsensical and manipulative information can have negative, real-world effects and undermines the foundational currency of advanced civilizations: trust.

-It was a responsibility they tried to shirk for as long as possible.
+It was a responsibility they shirked for as long as possible.
 Who can blame them?
 Policing content written by all the kooks, crooks, and other malignant forces on the internet is a huge task.
-Unlike bundling detailed psychographic and biographic data about the world’s citizens for influence pedlars, making sure the content you deliver doesn’t destabilize society is neither fun or profitable.
-It’s much easier and cheaper to pretend you’re doing the world a favor by being hands off and spin out fairly tales about how an invisible, all-knowing force called the “Wisdom of the Crowd”–coupled with mystical, rudderless algorithms–exist to make us all OK.
+Unlike bundling detailed psychographic and biographic data about all the world’s citizens for the benefit of influence peddlers, making sure the content you deliver doesn’t destabilize society is neither fun or profitable.
+It’s much easier and cheaper to pretend you’re doing the world a favor with fairly tales about how an invisible, all-knowing force called the “Wisdom of the Crowd”–coupled with mystical, rudderless algorithms–exist to make us all OK.

 But the recent high-profile blow back from their self-justified aloofness was too much to bear as it became a real threat to their reputations.
 And so their insulting charade that it was impossible for them to thwart harmful content is coming to a merciful close.
 The Big Three have all taken reactive and some minimal proactive measures to assuage advertisers and a concerned public.
 One of the more promising developments was Facebook’s announcement that they would crack down on anti-vaccination content.
 A more tepid response by Twitter was to integrate links to reputable information sources about vaccines into search results.
 YouTube did something similar and also demonetized anti-vaccination accounts (which probably doesn’t amount to much).

 Of course, executives overseeing these platforms know the buck hasn’t been completely stopped.
-Now that the floodgates have been opened a crack, it’s only a matter of time before pressure blows them wide open.
-But for now, they will take a wait and see approach, hoping against all hope that it all blows over.
+Now that the floodgates have been opened a crack, it’s only a matter of time before public pressure forces them wide open.
+But for now, they will take a wait and see approach, hoping against all hope that it blows over.